Frequently Asked Questions

 What protocols enable agent-to-agent commerce?

 The foundational layer is MCP (Anthropic), A2A (Google), and NLWeb (Microsoft).
 These shipped in 2025 to 2026.
-On top of them, commerce-specific standards for identity, payment, and contracting are emerging through industry consortia and will likely standardize between 2027 and 2029.
+On top of them, commerce-specific standards for identity, payment, and contracting are emerging through industry consortia and are likely to standardize between 2027 and 2029.

 When will agent-to-agent commerce be mainstream in B2B?